k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 The Logical Unit creation is based on the discovered and enriched data model.
 The Masking mechanism can be based on the Catalog profiling results.

+The Catalog information, including the data model, properties and classifications, is exposed via the Fabric REST APIs.

-Further articles in this section provide more details about the Discovery process, the Catalog application and the required system settings.
+Further articles provide more details about the Discovery process, the Catalog application and the exposed APIs.

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](02_catalog_vocabulary.md)